VictoriaMetrics/VictoriaMetrics/docs/README.md

 Image files must be placed in the same folder as the doc itself and they must have the same prefix as the doc filename.
 For example, all the images for `docs/foo/bar.md` should have filenames starting from `docs/foo/bar`.
+This simplifies lifetime management of the images:

+- when the corresponding doc is removed, then it is clear how to remove the associated images
+- when the corresponding doc is renamed, then it is clear how to rename the associated images.

 If the page needs to have many images, consider using WEB-optimized image format [webp](https://developers.google.com/speed/webp).
 When adding a new doc with many images use `webp` format right away.
 Or use a Makefile command below to